ChianNi/Intel_SD_Training/Readme_sd_training.md

 - delta_delay_ratio
 - total_victim_delay_bump
 - delay_bump_per_aggressor
-- To get a list of all the victim nets with a delay violationor within 2.0time units of a violation, listed in order of delta delay
+- To get a list of all the victim nets with a delay violationor within 2.0 time units of a violation, listed in order of delta delay
      - report_si_bottleneck -cost_type delta_delay \ -slack_lesser_than 2.0
 - report_delay_calculation –crosstalk
 - size_cell